williamrd13/Mortgage-Calculation/README.md

 ### Building with Jupyter

 The important thing to change is the monthly payment because it is no longer a constant.
 As shown in the proof, it is the combination of a constant payment plus an increasing payment.
 To do this, we need to add the monthly payment into our iteration as well.
-THe added increment can be positive, negative, and zero.
+The added increment can be positive, negative, and zero.
 If it is zero, we still want the output to be the same as before.

 There exists some unrealized "bugs" when I explore the added payment.
 There are obviously two cases which the added payment could be positive or negative.